![]() |

 I assume that you are referring to the law Constantine passed in 321 AD that closed all courts of law on Sunday and placed restrictions on the use of slave labor except for certain farming activities.
 He also changed the market day for farmers to Sunday, encouraging Romans not to work everyday of the week.
 These two changes pushed the culture into observing some kind of "sabbath" day of rest.
 This was not an enforced law, but a way to encourage Sunday as a day for worship.
 When he passed these laws he recognized them as "the day of the sun," and was not forcing anyone to attend Christian church.
 It could be that Constantine recognized the sun to keep from putting pressure on Romans to embrace Christianity.
 Like his father, Constantine exhibited moderation with respect to Christianity.
 [Kind of like having a Christian President who does not want to force Christianity on all Americans - and most Christians would NOT want this either.]

-I realize that many will contest what I have just written, but there are numerous examples from church fathers in the first and second centuries which make it clear that Christians met on the eighth day to commemorate the resurrection day of Jesus.
+I realize that many will contest what I have just written, but there are numerous examples from church fathers in the first and second centuries which make it clear that Gentile Christians met on the eighth day to commemorate the resurrection day of Jesus.
 There was a clear anti-Jewish strain in the early Gentile church - I am not saying this is good, but it is historically true.

 Finally He says to them; "Your new moons and your Sabbaths I cannot endure."